FgForrest/evitaDB/documentation/user/en/solve/filtering-products-in-category.md

 <Note type="warning">

-Note that only the `priceBetween' is inside the `userFilter' container, which means that other price-related filter conditions are mandatory and the system must not omit them in any of the calculations of the result data.
+Note that only the `priceBetween` is inside the `userFilter` container, which means that other price-related filter conditions are mandatory and the system must not omit them in any of the calculations of the result data.

 </Note>